BANK CREDIT CARD APPLICATION RULES

 • 1:6: Limits approvals to one card in six months.
 I’ve had some people say they were able to get more than one card in six months, but this is very rare.

-• 48 Month Rule: Capital One recently went from having no bonus rules to joining forces with Chase and Citi and now limiting sign up bonuses to every 48 months.
+• 48 Month Rule: Capital One recently went from having no bonus rules to joining forces with Chase and Citi and now limiting welcome offers to every 48 months.
 This rule is per card.
-If you get the Venture X bonus in July 2024, you will not be eligible to get the bonus again until July 2028 on the Venture X.
+If you get the Venture X offer in July 2024, you will not be eligible to get the offer again until July 2028 on the Venture X.

 • No Family Rule: Unlike Chase Sapphire cards, where you can only hold one at a time, Capital one allows you to hold BOTH the Venture and the Venture X at the same time.